Home > Blogs > Endocrinology > Can Diabetes Affect My Unborn Baby?

 Can Diabetes Affect My Unborn Baby?

 Did you know that diabetes can affect your unborn baby?
 It’s true!
 Diabetes can cause problems for both the mother and the baby.
-But don’t worry, with proper care, most of these problems can be prevented.
+But don’t worry.
+Most of these problems can be prevented with proper care.

 In this blog post, we’ll discuss how diabetes can affect your unborn baby and what you can do to keep your baby safe.
 Read on to learn more about diabetes and pregnancy!